npstorey/cattenthecurve/README.md

-Public health experts ask people to stay inside to social distance ourselves as a means to **lesson the impact of the pandemic on those most vulnerable**.
+Public health experts ask people to stay inside to social distance ourselves as a means to **lessen the impact of the pandemic on those most vulnerable**.

 You've heard of [#FlattenTheCurve](https://www.flattenthecurve.com/).
 You've seen [#CattenTheCurve](https://twitter.com/amdar1ing/status/1237880129575157760).
 Let's them put them together in the most effective way possible.